-The Empire National Bank Building was established by Virgil Highland in 1903 in the Oak Hall Building directly across Main Street from the structure on the northwest corner of Main and Fourth Streets.
+The Empire National Bank was established by Virgil Highland in 1903.
+It was originally located in the Oak Hall Building directly across Main Street from the structure on the northwest corner of Main and Fourth Streets.
 In 1907, the Empire National Bank moved to the Empire Building.
 The Clarksburg Publishing Company used to print copies of the town’s newspaper in the basement of the Empire National Bank Building.
 Today, the bank portion of the structure is occupied by MVB Bank, and remains a historic structure of Downtown Clarksburg.

 Backstory and Context

 Virgil L. Highland worked on his father’s farm growing up, and went to school in the winter.
-Eventually he became a teacher, and attended college in Scio, Ohio with the money he had earned.
+Eventually, he became a teacher and attended college in Scio, Ohio with the money he had earned.
 Highland studied business and took courses in commercial work, penmanship, and banking.
-After graduating Highland was employed by R.T Lowndes, and in 1896 Highland was put in charge of the Lowndes interests which included the store, an electric light company, an artificial gas plant, a flower mill, and other businesses.
-Highland stayed in this position of power with Lowndes for seven years, and also served as the County Clerk of Harrison County from 1896-1902.
-Highland was also responsible for establishing or conducting other businesses in Clarksburg such as he Clarksburg Telegram Company, the Union Gas and Carbon Company, the West Chevy Chase Land Company, the Valley Coal and Coke Company, the Monongahela Valley Traction Company, the Elkhorn Coal Corporation, the West Virginia Metal Products Company, Merchants National Bank, the Southern States Mutual Life Insurance Company, the Hutchison Coal Company, the Clarksburg Lumber and Planning Mill, the Penfield Coal and Coke Company, the West Virginia Fair Association, and the Tuna Glass Company.
+After graduating, Highland was employed by R.T Lowndes, and in 1896 Highland was put in charge of the Lowndes interests, which included the store, an electric light company, an artificial gas plant, a flower mill, and other businesses.
+Highland stayed in this position of power with Lowndes for seven years.
+He also served as the County Clerk of Harrison County from 1896-1902.
+Highland was responsible for establishing or conducting other businesses in Clarksburg such as the Clarksburg Telegram Company, the Union Gas and Carbon Company, the West Chevy Chase Land Company, the Valley Coal and Coke Company, the Monongahela Valley Traction Company, the Elkhorn Coal Corporation, the West Virginia Metal Products Company, Merchants National Bank, the Southern States Mutual Life Insurance Company, the Hutchinson Coal Company, the Clarksburg Lumber and Planning Mill, the Penfield Coal and Coke Company, the West Virginia Fair Association, and the Tuna Glass Company.
 Virgil Highland was locally known as Harrison County’s “Silent Man” for his dedication to politics and his work ethic.

-Virgil Highland was highly instrumental in organizing the Empire National Bank in 1903, and served as the bank’s president from 1903 to 1930.
+Highland was highly instrumental in organizing the Empire National Bank in 1903 and served as the bank’s president from 1903 to 1930.
 After losing an election for circuit clerk in 1902, Highland set his sights on organizing a bank.
 The Empire National Bank opened its doors on October 3rd, 1903 in the Oak Hall Building.
-On February 14, 1907, the bank moved to the building for which it is now known.
-The Empire Building Company was established at the same time as the bank, and razed the Oliver Boughner General Store to construct the $100,000 Empire Building that was later purchased by the bank.
+On February 14, 1907, the bank moved to a new building, which now bears its name.
+The Empire Building Company was established at the same time as the bank, and razed the Oliver Boughner General Store to construct the $100,000 Empire Building.
 The structure was seven stories high, and constructed of steel, brownstone, and brick.
-The bank’s main doors were bronze, while the interior was furnished with marble, bronze, and mahogany.
+The bank’s main doors were bronze, while the interior was richly furnished with marble, bronze, and mahogany.